Application-Natural-Language-Interface/Python-ANLI/ROADMAP.md

 This document outlines the planned features and milestones for the ANLI project.

+### tech stack selection
+At first stage, we are aiming for edge and single user, single ANLI instance use cases, so we want to select lightweight tech stack.

+vectordb : chromadb + local persisted storage
+sqldb: sqlite3
+llm: llama.cpp
+kv store: redis?
+cache: in memory

+Second stage, still aiming for edge and single user, but multiple ANLI instances.
+So we should consider how to coordinate different instances running in the same environment to share same engine.

+Third stage, for multi user use case, we probably won't see it in edge, so we can expand to use more heavy tech stack and need to consider multi-tenancy.

 ## Version 0.1.0 - Proof of Concept
 - [ ] **Integration Layer for Python Functions**:
   - Implement and test decorators for function registration.